Criticism of outer religion

 In the last century, new Christian movements arose and parallel several indian religious movements with millions of people.

 But even modern western evangelistic churches (I don't even speak of Jehovah's Witnesses or similar) and various religious mass movements in the Orient and Asia cannot help over the decline of religiosity.
 Unfortunately, in these communities there is a complete lack of understanding of the founder's original religion, which is interpreted in its own modern sense.

 On the basis of the interpretations of these modern successors, a misunderstood religion is practiced, which is only externally religious and frozen in rituals, without elevating the core of the human being or even fasting like the Pharisees and observing the commandments according to their form.

 The christian movements are mostly meetings of people, who flee into religion as a safe place in a too modern and intolerant world.
 Partially, they are only a moral sedative for the uneducated classes and for retired pensioners, who escape to a mighty god as a psychic shield behind religious groupings.
 God has often only an alibi function.

-The personal emphasis of an external specific religion has the temporary advantage of creating or restoring an apparent cultural identity, but at the same time the disadvantage of strengthening separatism and obscuring the view of the essentials behind all religions, which is also denied there.
+The personal emphasis of an external specific religion has the temporary advantage of creating or restoring an apparent cultural identity, but at the same time the disadvantage of strengthening separatism and obscuring the view of the essentials behind all religions, which is mostly denied there.

 In such mass movements spirituality does not have any nutritional base, since the basic maturity is not present, and therefore there is no desire for an ascension.